scriptology/react-starter-kit/README.md

 # react-starter-kit
-Simple React Webpack Babel Starter Kit
+React Webpack Babel Starter Kit

-Tired of complicated starters with 200MB of dependencies which are hard to understand and modify?

 Try this is a simple [React](https://facebook.github.io/react/), [Webpack](http://webpack.github.io/) and [Babel](https://babeljs.io/) application with nothing else in it.